 Thankfully, Scooby could reach a supportive orthopaedic vet in good time and he was able to save the leg.
 The injury also compromised veins and an artery so the surgery was complicated and it was not always clear whether or not Simon would keep his leg.

 Simon’s blue colour is not usually associated with galgos, it is usually the colour of a greyhound.
 This confirms Greyhound Compassion’s long-held suspicions that the greyhounds bought in Ireland for racing in southern Spain are being bred with galgos.
-We hope Simon will find a loving home soon via Scooby’s rehoming groups in mainland Europe.
-A welcoming new home will make him forget the trouble he has been through.
+We have seen a few coming into the Scooby shelter in the last few years.